salrashid123/tee_server_proxy/README.md

   This mode describes a very rare situation where multiple collaborators each provide a partial key to use for TLS between TEEs.
 In this, mTLS is not used in the traditional RSA keypair mode but the actual `TEE->TEE` traffic is only allowed if each collaborator provides their key share.

-* `Redis`

-  In ths mode the foreground application acquires keys and provides those keys to postgres as its own startup arguments for mTLS